Overview

 Cash and cash equivalents are the most liquid of investments.
 Cash and cash equivalents are

-considered very low-risk investments meaning, there is little risk of losing the principal
+considered very low-risk investments meaning, there is little risk of losing the principal investment.

-type of investment is low relative to other types of investing vehicles.
+investment is low relative to other types of investing vehicles.

 Master Limited Partnerships (MLPs)